WATERPROOF JACKET FABRICS

-At Berghaus we offer waterproof jackets made with Hydroshell or AQ; a collection of our own award-winning waterproof technologies, or Gore-Tex; the market-leading waterproof jacket fabric brand.
+At Berghaus we offer wide variety of waterproof jackets made with Hydroshell or AQ; a collection of our own award-winning waterproof technologies, or Gore-Tex; the market-leading waterproof jacket fabric brand.
 We are the UK’s number 1 brand for Gore-Tex products.

 The level of waterproofness is determined using a Hydrostatic Head rating.
 This measures how much water pressure a fabric can withstand before it leaks, and is given a value as an equivalent height of water column.

 To put this in perspective, a hydrostatic head (or water column) of 10,000mm is able to withstand the same level of pressure as if there was 10 meters of water in a column above your head all pushing down onto your waterproof jacket!
 Even if you kneel in a puddle in the worst wind/rain possible it is extremely unlikely for your waterproofs to ever be put under a water pressure of anywhere near 5,000mm, let alone the levels you can expect from a Berghaus Waterproof jacket.

 So why are there different levels of Hydrostatic Head if all Hydroshell/Gore-Tex fabrics are completely waterproof?

 Accordingly to the British Standards Institution, any fabrics over 1,500mm can be classed as waterproof.
 At Berghaus we want to ensure that your jacket stays durably waterproof for its entire lifetime which is why we have a minimum Hydrostatic Head of 8,000mm on all our fabrics, with most fabrics exceeding 10,000mm and some getting a rating of over 20,000mm.